 Total Vehicle Loss in Washington

-Total Vehicle Loss Settlements in Washington
+Auto Insurance and Total Loss Claims in Washington

 - Sales tax

-- Title transfer
+- Title transfer fees

-- License plate transfer
+- License plate transfer fees

 - Other mandatory Washington fees

 If your total loss settlement does not include these additional costs and fees, you may be entitled to pursue a claim against the insurer to receive those additional amounts.
 Where it appears that the insurance company has failed to include these items as a general practice, moreover, a class action lawsuit may be appropriate to recover on your behalf and for all other persons similarly affected.
 And for that, Anderson + Wanca can help.

 Call Anderson + Wanca for Total Loss Vehicle Claims in Washington